Sri Kumar Vishwanathan

-This profile was prepared when Sri Kumar Vishwanathan was elected to the Ashoka Fellowship in 2006.
+This description of Sri Kumar Vishwanathan's work was prepared when Sri Kumar Vishwanathan was elected to the Ashoka Fellowship in 2006.

 Sri Kumar Vishwanathan is bringing solutions to the severe housing problems in the poorest urban communities of the Czech Republic.
 By designing ethnically integrated neighborhoods, he offers adequate housing and a replicable, new model for peaceful coexistence among Roma and non-Roma.